-Mary Gengler Fuhr, OTR/L, RYT, CEIM
+Mary Gengler Fuhr, OTR/L, RYT, CEIM+

 She is the co-author of the book and video, “Pediatric Massage for the Child with Special Needs”.
 Mary is a Certified Educator of Infant Massage and Registered Yoga Teacher.
 She is Neurodevelopmental Treatment (NDT) Certified and has extensive training in Sensory Integration (SI) assessment and treatment.
 She is also currently teaching classes for Accessible Yoga Training.